YosysHQ-Docs/AppNote-109/docs/source/index.rst

 part of the language itself.
-The standardisation of the semantics of SVA facilitated that different verification, emulation and formal property checking EDA tools could standardize its implementation, ensuring that all designs had the same results accross different tools.
+The standardisation of the semantics of SVA facilitated that different verification, emulation and formal property checking EDA tools could standardize its implementation, ensuring that all designs had the same results across different tools.
 This increased the adoption of SVA in the industry.

 In *SVA 3.1a*, both immediate and concurrent assertions were defined as